greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-limitations.html.md

 -   SP-GiST indexing method.
 GPORCA supports only B-tree, bitmap, GIN, and GiST indexes.
 GPORCA ignores indexes created with unsupported methods.
 -   The `SELECT` command's `TABLESAMPLE` clause.
+-   The optional `WITH ORDINALITY` clause of a function call inside the `FROM` clause of a `SELECT` command.
 -   Multi-level partitioned tables.
 -   Non-uniform partitioned tables.
 -   SortMergeJoin \(SMJ\).